 What to Do If You See Your Job Advertised Online

-You're looking around on Indeed or one of the other job sites, and you see a job posted that sounds exactly your job.
+You're looking on Indeed or one of the other job sites, and you see a job posted that sounds exactly like your job.
 Your first thought is probably going to be, "Why is my position advertised?"
 Then you might start wondering if you are about to lose your job.
 First, take a deep breath, then read on to learn what to do if you see your job advertised online.

-It’s still not time to panic.
-Before you totally lose it, try to figure out what's going on with the company.
+Find out the facts before assuming the worst.
+Try to figure out what's going on with the company.
 If you work for a large company, there will obviously be more turnover and more advertised job openings than at a smaller company.

 Watch Your Back at Work

 Be careful not to slack off at work or display any evidence of a negative attitude.
 You want to make it harder for your employer to let you go or make do without you.
 Don't give them an excuse to fire you.
 If your attitude is positive and your current job is just not a great fit, your employer will be more likely to consider you for an alternate role or at least give you as much time as possible to find a new job before letting you go.

 You may want to consult with an employment attorney or union representative if you think you have protections available through an employment contract or a collective bargaining agreement.
 However, many employees don't have these protections, as they are hired at will, which means they can be fired at any time without prior notice.

 You should immediately spring into job search mode if you aren't sure that your job is safe.
 This means updating your resume to include the latest information about your current position.
 Also, make sure that your LinkedIn profile is complete—including recommendations—and up-to-date.
 Start to scour job listings and apply for at least seven jobs each week, if possible.